Progress and Burnout?

 From there on, I went through a lot of more stages.
 At some point, I started seeing a psychologist in order to get to the core of certain circumstances that contributed to my burnout and ensure, as far as possible, to prevent it from happening a third time.

 Mindset has been important for me.
 I made sure I did all I could to have a hopeful and grateful outlook, trusting that this will be for the good eventually (for my Christian friends: Romans 8:28).
+More concrete: weeding out the negative thoughts and replacing them with truth.
+In my case, I used the Bible as a barometer (more below under ‘mindset’).
+Progress.

 What helped?
-Acceptance brought a breakthrough, so did seeing friends again, while being open about my limitations.
-I spent some days at my mom’s place 2–3 times, which helped a lot.
-Ironically, having clarity regarding work helped.
-When I learned that my contract wouldn’t be turned into a fixed contract but terminated, it was tough for two days but did speed up the healing.
+“What helped?
+Acceptance brought a breakthrough, so did seeing friends again, while being open about my limitations in terms of time and energy.
+I spent some days at my mom’s place various times, which helped a lot.
+Eventually, gaining clarity regarding work also helped.
+When I learned that my contract wouldn’t be turned into a fixed contract, but terminated, it was tough for two days, and I allowed myself any tears.
+Knowing where I stood, did speed up the healing.”

 What hurt?
 Overstepping my limitations- when I spent more than an hour with friends, when the topic of work/ future came up, when I spent more than half an hour behind the computer or when I took a walk that was too long, I would collapse again the next day(s).
 Also: overly worried reactions or advice didn’t help.
 Thankfully I didn’t receive those reactions from many people, only 1 or 2 acquaintances, which made me more aware of what to share and with whom.